TodePond/Arroost/source/nogan/README.md

 ## Phantoms

-The top-level nogan is also inside a nogan, technically!
+Technically, The top-level nogan is also inside a nogan!
 It's inside the _phantom nogan_.
 But we don't need to write that out explicitly.

 ```
 👻🌳